Chicken Cordon Bleu

 Onion powder (to taste) optional Garlic powder (to taste) optional

 Preheat oven to 350 degrees F. Lay chicken breast between 2 pieces of plastic wrap or a freezer bag and using flat side of a meat mallet, gently pound the chicken breast pieces to about 1/4 inch thickness.
 Salt and pepper each chicken breast and sprinkle with chopped parsley.
 Place two slices of Deli ham and 1 slice of Swiss cheese on each breast within 1/2 inch of the edges.
 Roll each breast up tightly like a jellyroll starting at the long side and secure with toothpicks.
-Season the bread crumbs with salt, black pepper, thyme and paprika and spread onto waxed paper or a flat pan.
+Season the bread crumbs with salt, black pepper, thyme, Wild Bill's Meat Rub and paprika in a flat pan.
 Dip each chicken breast into the beaten eggs and evenly coat with the seasoned bread crumbs.
-Spray a 13x9x2 baking dish with no-stick cooking spray, Pam or equivalent and arrange chicken beast with the seam side down and bake for 30 to 35 minutes until golden brown and cooked through.
+Spray a 13x9x2 baking dish with no-stick cooking spray, Pam or equivalent and arrange chicken breast with the seam side down and bake for 30 to 35 minutes until golden brown and cooked through.

 Remove toothpicks from chicken and cut into pinwheels.
 Pour the white wine sauce over chicken and serve while warm.
 Serve with a side of home made mash potatoes and green vegetable of your choice.